sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/user-guide.md

 ## The SWITCHER Program

-The SWITCHER program is a utility that allows you to switch between Kickstart versions.
+The SWITCHER program is a utility that allows you to switch between Kickstart and custom ROM images.
 This program can be obtained through different ways:
 - copied from the SidecarTridge Kickstart Emulator internal USB drive, inside the `/AMIGA` folder.
 - downloaded from the main page of the documentation